CP1401/Practicals/prac_02/README.md

 Create a new Python file, `example.py` (File > New > Python File)
 **Now, you type this code in (don't copy it)**, and **test it** with some other values.
-The reason you want to _type_ instead of _copy_ this code is because it helps you learn to use the IDE (e.g. use autocomplete!), type code accurately, and develop an eye for detail.
+The reason you want to _type_ instead of _copy_ this code is because it helps you learn to use the IDE (e.g., use autocomplete!), type code accurately, and develop an eye for detail.

 # Coding Exercises